Ontaelio/STM32F103-Ublink-framework/Docs/stm32f103_dma_func.md

 [4] Writes 16-bit data into the port output, overwriting anything present there (i.e. all 16 outputs change their value according to the data received).

 [5] Writes 32-bit data into the port bit set/reset register; 16 upper bits for set to 1, 16 lower bits for reset to 0; the setting and resetting is achieved by writing `1` to the corresponding bit (e.g. 0x00010000 will reset pin 0; 0x00000001 will set pin 0).
 This allows other GPIO pins not to be affected by the DMA transfers by keeping both their bits at 0.
+The GPIO `dma` objects must be bound to a timer in the constructor.

+[6] `void init(uint32_t* src, uint32_t* targ, uint8_t c = 0, uint16_t pri = DMA_PLHIGH)` where the optional `c` parameter stands for the channel number if the `dma` object was not bound to a timer in the constructor.
+If it was, leave blank or at `0`.

 Once the `dma` object is set up and initialized, the following functions can be used to do the actual data transfers: